mgpluscss/mgplus/readme.md

 * Easy to use: components are just html markups, no css skills required
 * Easy to integrate: just add only one css file in your page
-* Easy to extend
+* Easy to extend through css variables
 * Lightweight with only essentials features
 * Responsive and mobile first design
-* Pure css, custom js required only to toggle mgplus classes
+* Pure css, js only required to handle user interactivity

 ### Features